 Chris maintains many Citrix ADC instances in his organization.
 A few of the instances process high traffic, and he needs to monitor them closely.
 He notices that a few high-traffic instances are no longer processing the full traffic passing through them.
 To analyze this reduction, earlier, he had to read multiple data reports coming in from various sources.
 Chris had to spend more time trying to correlate the data manually and ascertain which instances are not in optimal state and need attention.
 He uses the Infrastructure Analytics feature to see the health of all instances visually.

 The following two examples illustrate how Infrastructure Analytics assists him in his maintenance activity:

 Example 1 - To monitor the SSL traffic:

 Chris notices on the Circle Pack that one instance has a low instance score and that instance is in “Critical” state.
 He clicks on that instance to see what the issue is.
 The instance summary displays that there is an SSL card failure on that instance and therefore that instance is unable to process SSL traffic (the SSL traffic has reduced).
 Chris extracts that information and sends a report to the team to look into the issue immediately.

 Example 2 - To monitor configuration changes:

 Chris also notices that another instance is in “Review” state and that there has been a config deviation recently.
-When he clicks on the config deviation risk indicator, he notices that RC4 Cipher, SSL v3, TLS 1.0 and TLS 1.1 related configuration changes have been made which might be due to security concerns.
+When he clicks on the config deviation risk indicator, he notices that RC4 Cipher, SSL v3, TLS 1.0, and TLS 1.1 related configuration changes have been made which might be due to security concerns.
 He also notices that the SSL transaction traffic profile for this instance has gone down.
-He exports this report and sends it to the admin who made the changes to inquire further.
+He exports this report and sends it to the admin to inquire further.